Celebrate Canada 2010 – defining Canada's cultural tapestry in 2010

 face-of-lake-lousie_s1

-Day 117 of a 365-Day Portrait of Canada: We Love Canada Flag Mosaic / Winter Roads in Ottawa
+Day 117 of a 365-Day Portrait of Canada: Winter Roads in Ottawa

 Winter Road on the Way into Hull, Quebec